Definition of Coaching: Understanding What Coaching is and What it is Not

 “Training programs are based on objectives set out by the trainer or instructor.
 Though objectives are clarified in the coaching process, they are set by the individual or team being coached, with guidance provided by the coach.
 Training also assumes a linear learning path that coincides with an established curriculum.
 Coaching is less linear, without a set curriculum.”

-Unlike a trainer or teacher, a coach does not contribute with content and knowledge to the relationship.
+Unlike a trainer or teacher, a coach does not contribute with content and knowledge to the relationship, be it a session of group or individual coaching (you can find out about the differences in this blog article).
 The coaching goals are not about something that the coach will teach to the client.
 Again, we are assuming that our clients are experts in their own context and have everything they need to figure out how to move forward.

 Coaching is Not Progressive Discipline